This post contains affiliate links

 - The Fiercely Fun and Free Crochet Face Scrubbies Pattern

-Do not forget to pin this tutorial to your favourite Pinterest Board so you can easily find it later too.
+PIN – do not forget to pin this page to your favorite Pinterest Board so you can easily find it later too.